mmzdouc/FERMO/README.md

 - a peaktable in the MZmine3 'quant_full.csv' format.
 - the accompanying MZmine3 .mgf-file, automatically created during peaktable generation.
 - (optional) a .csv file containing metadata information.
-- (optional) a .csv file containing bioactivity information.
+- (optional) a .csv file containing quantitative biological data information.
 - (optional) a spectral library in the .mgf format.

 Instructions for the generation of the files, as well as the required format, can be found in the [user guides on input data formats](https://github.com/mmzdouc/FERMO/wiki/Input-data-formats) in the FERMO Wiki.